puppetlabs/puppet-docs/source/puppet/5.3/puppet_platform.md

 `puppetdb`                           | [PuppetDB](/puppetdb/)
 `puppetdb-termini`                   | Plugins to let [Puppet Server talk to PuppetDB](/puppetdb/latest/connect_puppet_master.html)

 ## Using Puppet 5 Platform

 The way you access Puppet 5 Platform depends on your operating system, and its distribution, version, and installation methods.
 If you use a *nix operating system with a package manager, for example, you access a Puppet Platform by adding it as a package repository.

 > **Note:** macOS and Windows support the Puppet agent software only, via the [`puppet-agent` package](/puppet/latest/reference/about_agent.html). macOS `puppet-agent` packages are organized by Puppet Platform; for more information, see [the macOS installation instructions](./install_osx.html).

 ### Yum-based systems

 To enable the Puppet 5 Platform repository:

 1. Choose the package based on your operating system and version.
-The packages are located in the [`yum.puppet.com`](https://yum.puppet.com) repository and named using the following convention:
+The packages are located in the `puppet5` directory of the [`yum.puppet.com`](https://yum.puppet.com) repository and named using the following convention:

    `<PLATFORM_NAME>-release-<OS ABBREVIATION>-<OS VERSION>.noarch.rpm`